Is glycine the safest medicine? Glycine: application features and side effects

 • Glycine Bio (Pharmaplant) 100 mg.

-Biologically active additive Glycine Forte (Evalar), which, in addition to glycine and excipients contains vitamins (B1, B6, B12).
-This medication is not recommended for use in children.
+Special mention should be made biologically active supplement Glycine Forte (Evalar), which, in addition to glycine and excipients contains vitamins (B1, B6, B12).
+This drug is not recommended for children.

-Since the dosage of glycine for children is no more than 100 mg at a time, 100 mg glycine tablets are most suitable for a child, which are conveniently divided into two parts for children under one year old.
+Since the dosage of glycine for children is no more than 100 mg at a time, the most suitable for a child would be 100 mg glycine tablets, which are conveniently divided into two parts for children under one year of age.

 Important!
-Tablets with more than 100 mg of glycine are intended for adults and are not recommended for children under 14 years of age.
-For children under 1 year old, it is best to buy drugs that include 100 mg of glycine.
+Tablets containing more than 100 mg of glycine are intended for adults and are not recommended for children under 14 years of age.
+For children under 1 year of age, it is best to buy medications that include 100 mg of glycine.

 A drug that improves brain metabolism